VedantHabbu/ada_miniproject/README.md

 # DSA Concepts Used

 ## Greedy Algorithm
-Used for parking slot allocation.
-Always picks the first available slot from `available_slots[0]` without evaluating other options.
-After a vehicle is removed, `available_slots.sort()` restores greedy order so the next allocation is always consistent.
+Used for both allocation and deallocation.
+Allocation always picks the first available slot from available_slots[0] without evaluating other options — greedy choice.
+Deallocation appends the freed slot back and calls available_slots.sort() to restore greedy order, ensuring the next allocation is always consistent.

 ## Hashing
 `parked_vehicles` is a Python dictionary used as a hash map.